-(with Dr Matt Davis and Dr Denes Szucs, co-PIs; Research Associates: Dr Martina Huss and Dr Alan Power, Research Assistants: Natasha Mead and Lisa Barnes)
+(with Dr Matt Davis and Dr Denes Szucs, co-PIs; Research Associates: Dr Alan Power, Dr Victoria Leong; Research Assistants: Natasha Mead, Dr Anji Wilson, Lisa Barnes, Hannah Noble)

 Adopting an educational neuroscience approach in order to better understand the potential sensory and neural causes of developmental dyslexia, this new project aims to seek biomarkers for the early identification of children at risk, which would enable earlier remediation.
 Research will focus on understanding the mechanisms of atypical phonological development (the core feature of developmental dyslexia across different languages) at the neural, cognitive and sensory levels.